S3-working-group/s3-practical-guide/S3-practical-guide.md

 Domain descriptions can be created for a role, position, circle, team, open domain, department, unit, or the whole organization.

-You can either start by clarifying existing domains, or at least clarify new ones.

-One way of clarifying a domain is by filling out a [S3 Delegation Canvas](http://s3canvas.sociocracy30.org/s3-delegation-canvas.html).
+One way of clarifying a domain is by filling out an [S3 Delegation Canvas](http://s3canvas.sociocracy30.org/s3-delegation-canvas.html).

 ---

-## Pattern 6.4: Intended Outcome
+## Pattern 6.4: Clarify Intended Outcome

 ![right,fit](img/templates/outcome-and-criteria.png)

+**Be expicit about the expected results of agreements, actions, projects and strategies.**

--   a concise description of the expected result of an agreement, action, project or strategy
+Agree on and record a concise description of the intended outcome.

--   specific *Evaluation Criteria* and metrics can be helpful for reviewing the actual outcome
+The intended outcome can be used to define *Evaluation Criteria* and metrics for reviewing actual outcome.

 ---

 ## Pattern 6.5: Describe Deliverables

+**Clearly describe deliverables in the context of an agreement to support shared understanding of expectations.**

 _A **deliverable** is a product, service, raw material, experience or transformation, provided as a result of an agreement._

-In the context of an agreement, clearly describing deliverables supports shared understanding:
+When describing deliverables:

 -   include the necessary amount of detail
 -   reference other documents when helpful or necessary